 I did not see any premonition.
 I did not sense any animosity between General Toan and General Hieu.
 If there were any disagreements between the two, I have the impression General Hieu, out of a sense of discipline, would abide by General Toan's command.

 Did you give hints to General Hieu that the United States was leaving?

-Up to the moment of General Hieu’s death, there was no decisions of abandoning South Vietnam yet.
-General Weyand’s fact-finding delegation sent by President Ford left Vietnam on April 4, 1975 and General Weyand had yet to present his recommendations to the President, which he did on April 9, I believe.
+Up to the moment of General Hieu’s death, there were no decisions about abandoning South Vietnam yet.
+General Weyand’s fact-finding delegation sent by President Ford left Vietnam on April 4, 1975, and General Weyand had yet to present his recommendations to the President, which he did on April 9, I believe.

 Did General Hieu brief General Weyand when he came to the 3rd Corps?

-I don’t know, since I did not arrange General Weyand’s schedule.
-General Weyand did talk to some Vietnamese in Long Binh before he came to the 3rd Corps and I did talk to General Weyand personally.
+I don’t know since I did not arrange General Weyand’s schedule.
+General Weyand did talk to some Vietnamese in Long Binh before he came to the 3rd Corps, and I did speak to General Weyand personally.

 The ARVN did put up a formidable fight at that battle and was able to stop the advance of the NVA at that front.
-General Le Minh Dao of the 18th Division struck me as like General Hieu, competent and incorruptible, but not as intellectual and as religious as General Hieu.
-General Hieu was indeed an impressive individual...
+General Le Minh Dao of the 18th Division struck me as General Hieu, competent and incorruptible, but not as intellectual and as religious as General Hieu.
+General Hieu was, indeed, an impressive individual...
 But, to answer your question, he did not discuss with me his military plans in general or this battle in particular.

 I would like to seize this opportunity to thank you, on behalf of my brother General Hieu, for helping in the evacuation of his family.